MakarenaLabs/MuseBox-Documentation/sdk-docs/docs/api/general.md

 #### **Glasses detection**

-Given a face bounding box, it detects whether a person wear glasses or not
+Given a face bounding box, it detects whether a person is wearing glasses or not.

 Request from Client:
 ```
 "topic": "GlassesDetection"
+"image": "base64 image"
 "only_face"?: true
 ```